The Breww Basics

-- When creating the beer in the system that you already have sitting in your brewery, you'll want to simply
+- When creating the packaged beers in Breww that you already have sitting in your brewery, you'll want to simply

-create the historical gyle in the system and rack it into the containers that the beer is in.
-I'd recommend
+create the historical gyle in the system and rack it into the products that the beer is in.
+We recommend

 leaving a note on these gyles when closing them (at the bottom of the

 Production → TransferScreen) to say that they were added historically and might not represent the entire Gyle (just so you know in the event of an audit not to fully rely on them).

 - Go through the

 Settingssection of the menu to make sure you're happy with the defaults!